lucasm/findto/README.md

 ## Contributing

 Contributions are always welcome!
-Please read [Contributing](Contributing.md) before to send Pull Requests, view the opened [Issues](https://github.com/inblug/findto/issues) or create a new.
+Please view the opened [Issues](https://github.com/inblug/findto/issues) or create a new.
+Read [Contributing](Contributing.md) before send Pull Requests.

 ## Donation

-Do you love use Findto and would like to support?
 You can help to maintain this project alive [making a donation](#) directly for the developer.

 ## License
 Copyright (c) 2018 Inblug.
 All rights reserved.
 Findto is licensed under the [MIT License](http://mitlicense.org/).

 **Notice** - All trademarks, APIs and content of third parties found in this application belong to the respective owners and are following their own rules of use.
 All rights reserved to the owners.
 If you believe that your brand are incorrectly used, send an email for legal@inblug.com, we are glad to help.